Minty-cyber/CodeThatSpeaks/README.md

    ```

 # Open Source
-This is a project startup and looking up to other developers to come on board for a grreat build up
+This is a project startup and looking up to other developers to come on board for a great build up

 ### Created by JeffMint